Frederic James de Peyster

-Frederic James de Peyster (February 5, 1839 – May 10, 1905) was a prominent American soldier, lawyer, and member of New York Society during the Gilded Age.
+Frederic James de Peyster (February 5, 1839 – May 10, 1905) was an American soldier, lawyer, and member of New York Society during the Gilded Age.

 Early life

 Frederic James de Peyster was born on February 5, 1839, in New York City.
 He was the first of five children born to James Ferguson de Peyster (1794–1874) and his second wife, Frances Goodhue (née Ashton) de Peyster (1805–1871).
 His father was a widower of Susan Maria Clarkson, with whom he had one child, Susan Maria de Peyster (1823–1910), who married Robert Edward Livingston (1820–1889) of Clermont.
 Through his half-sister Susan, he was the uncle of Goodhue Livingston, the prominent New York architect.
 Frederic was the only child from his parents marriage to marry and have children.

 His maternal grandfather was William Ashton.
 His paternal grandparents were Helen Livingston Hake and Frederic de Peyster who fought for the British crown during the American Revolution and was descended from Arent Schuyler and Abraham de Peyster (the 20th Mayor of New York City).
 His uncle was Frederic de Peyster.

 De Peyster prepared for college at the private school of Dr. Dennis.
 He graduated from College of the City of New York in 1860 with an A.B. degree and later an A.M. degree.
 He studied law at Columbia Law School, graduating in 1862 with an LL.B. degree, and in 1864 with an LL.M. degree.